Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Risk management Churches at Christmas

-Christmas is a wonderful time of year, but with the special events and services, extra visitors and festive decorations in your church, it can mean a little extra planning in order to keep everyone safe.
+Christmas is a wonderful time of year, but with special events and services, extra visitors and festive decorations, it can take a little extra planning to keep everyone safe.

 Decorating your church